Connect Azure Database for PostgreSQL Flexible Server with the private access connectivity method

-With the mysql.exe client tool installed, we can now connect to the server from your local environment.
+With the psql client tool installed, we can now connect to the server from your local environment.

 Clean up resources

-You've created an Azure Database for MySQL flexible server in a resource group.
-If you don't expect to need these resources in the future, you can delete them by deleting the resource group or the MySQL server.
-To delete the resource group, complete these steps:
+You have now created an Azure Database for PostgreSQL flexible server in a resource group.
+If you don't expect to need these resources in the future, you can delete them by deleting the resource group, or you can just delete the PostgreSQL server.
+To delete the resource group, complete the following steps:

 - In the list of resource groups, select the name of your resource group.